Have a question about the M5 South-West Motorway?

 6. Why is there a fee to pay for a once-off M5 trip?

-A $1 fee is charged to cover administration costs if there was no arrangement (such as a tag or a pass) to pay the toll.
+A fee is charged to cover administration costs (eg. the cost of printing and mailing a toll notice, or matching your vehicle details to the trip) if there was no automatic arrangement (such as a tag or a pass) to pay the toll.
 To avoid paying a fee we recommend an E-way tag account.

 1. I have a tag account.
 Why have I received a toll notice?

 You may have received a toll notice because your vehicle registration details have changed or are recorded incorrectly, or there is a problem with your toll account.
 Please make sure your tag is beeping correctly.